Beaufort Historic Site

 The Beaufort Historic Site in the middle of Beaufort, North Carolina's historic district, is home to a complex of nine historic houses that tell the story of the coastal region of North Carolina in the 18th and 19th centuries.
-One of the homes is the Josiah Bell House, home to Josiah Fisher Bell, a confederate spy in a town where 40% of the population sympathized with the Union.
+One of the homes is the Josiah Bell House, home to Josiah Fisher Bell, a Confederate spy in a town where 40% of the population sympathized with the Union during the American Civil War.
 The other historic buildings include: